Updated: Jun 14

 Next year your price decreases.

-Reducing your price is a good strategy to get your ‘foot in the door’ of an industry you are trying to break into
+or reducing your price is a good strategy to get your ‘foot in the door’ of an industry you are trying to break into.

 To Pitch to the Boss, it may be essential to Pitch to the 'assistant' first.

 You don’t know how much influence the assistant has.